-3 NETWORK CONNECTIVITY
+III.
+NETWORK CONNECTIVITY

-In the previous section, we discussed physical connectivity issues and how they relate to network capacity and power savings in wireless ad hoc networks.
+In the previous section we discussed physical connectivity issues, and how they relate to network capacity and power savings in wireless ad hoc networks.
 Physical connectivity alone, however, does not provide nodes with end-to-end connectivity.
-A routing protocol is necessary to provide nodes with the means to communicate with each other in a multihop environment.
+A routing protocol is necessary to provide nodes with the means to communicate with each other in a multi hop environment.
 The transmission range used has a significant impact on the rate of signaling packets required to discover and maintain these "pipes" of connectivity over time in the presence of a node's mobility.
-The derivations that we present in this section are focused on the behavior of an ideal on-demand common-range transmission-based routing protocol.
-We will discuss the specifics of variablerange transmission-based routing protocols at the end of this section.
+The derivations that we present in this section are focused on the behavior of an ideal on-demand commonrange transmission based routing protocol.
+Most of the results and insights obtained from this section, however, apply to variable-range transmission based routing protocols as well.
+We will discuss the specifics of variablerange transmission based routing protocols in Section V.

-The choice of the common transmission power used impacts the number of signaling packets required by the routing protocol.
-The use of a low common transmission power increases the number of intermediate nodes between source-destination pairs.
-These intermediate nodes move in and out of existing routes, requiring the routing protocol to take periodic actions to repair these routes in time.
-It is expected that the lower the common transmission power used, the higher the number of signaling packets required by the routing protocol to discover and maintain routes.
+In general, the lower the common transmission power the higher the number of signaling packets required by the routing protocol to discover and maintain routes.
 Those signaling packets consume capacity and power resources in the network.
-Choosing a low common transmission power, hoping to increase network capacity, as suggested by the analysis in the previous section, may generate too many signaling packets in the presence of node mobility, and therefore, a higher transmission power may be desirable.
-In what follows, we study this trade-off.
+Choosing a low common transmission power hoping to increase network capacity, as suggested by the analysis in the previous section, may generate too many signaling packets in the presence of node mobility, and therefore, a higher transmission power may be desirable.
+In what follows, we study this tradeoff.